Receiving TV Booster Signals

 Antenna Installation Recommendations

-The antenna should be mounted outside, in line of sight of Laurel Mountain (for digital) or "B" Mountain (for analog).
+The antenna should be mounted outside, in line of sight of Laurel Mountain.
 One way is to get a pole and a bracket from a hardware store.
 Set the bottom of the pole on the ground and bracket it to the facia of the eaves of the house.
 The antenna should ideally be above the roofline, just tall enough to get a clear view of Laurel or "B" Mountain.
 Another choice is a roof-mounted tripod.
 You may find other satisfactory antenna mounting options at a hardware or electronics store.
 (Chimney mounts are not recommended because the soot from the chimney may collect on the antenna and destroy its ability to receive signals.)

 If you are using an arrow-shaped antenna, make sure you point the tail of the arrow toward Laurel Mountain.
 (The ">" part of the arrow catches the signals.)